-Feral hog observations were uncommon in 2019.
-Occasionally a single boar was observed on the game cameras.
-No hogs were trapped in 2019.
-The dates of annual sampling for the 2019 annual report were September 19, October 9, 12, 24, and 28, and November 21, 22, and 25.
+Feral hog damage was limited in 2020.
+However, hog trapping resulted in the removal of 25 hogs.
+The dates of annual sampling for the 2020 annual report were September 21, 23, 24, October 21, 22, 24, and November 18, 19, and 24.
 Species diversity was excellent throughout the SHLMB and plants appeared healthy.
 The number of species observed continues to increase as habitats improve from implementation of restoration activities.